-Strokes are the third leading cause of death worldwide, behind only heart disease and cancer.
-While it’s true that it’s impossible to be 100% sure you’ll never suffer from a stroke, many studies have shown that leading a healthy lifestyle with the incorporation of certain basic foods in your diet can help prevent a stroke by up to 30%.
+Strokes are the third leading cause of death worldwide, behind heart disease and cancer.
+It’s impossible to be 100% sure you’ll never have a stroke, but many studies have shown that leading a healthy lifestyle with the incorporation of certain basic foods in your diet can help reduce your risk of stroke by up to 30%.

-Foods that help improve the health of your brain
+Foods that help improve your brain health

-1. CarrotsAccording to a 2008 study at Harvard University, eating around five servings of carrots a week could reduce your risk of stroke by 50%.
+1. Carrots can help reduce your risk of strokeAccording to a 2008 study by Harvard University, eating around five servings of carrots a week could reduce your risk of stroke by up to 50%.

 2. Brussels sprouts